-This Friday 8th March is International Women's Day, we're celebrating all the wonderful women in farming who work hard to put the finest food on our plates.
+Monday 8th March is International Women's Day.
+At the farm, we're celebrating all the wonderful women who work hard to put the finest food on our plates.

 There is no doubt we work in a male-dominated industry.
 When you think of farming and butchery you don't instantly picture a woman carrying out the work.
 We want to shake that old-fashioned image up and change the perception of women in the food industry.

 Here at Pipers Farm we're disrupting the industry and are incredibly proud to have an abundance of incredible women driving our business forward, in fact, almost every department is headed by a talented woman.
-From female butchers, farmers and directors we're lucky to have a brilliant group of like-minded, skilled individuals who are shaping the future of our business.
+From female butchers, farmers, production managers and company directors, we're lucky to have a brilliant group of like-minded, skilled individuals who are shaping the future of our business.

-As many of you know, we work with 25 small scale farmers who are each rearing ethical and sustainable food to our guidelines.
+As many of you know, we work with around 30 small-scale farmers who rear ethical and sustainable food to our guidelines.
 Family farming requires the whole unit to muck in - literally.
 On our farms you'll often see three generations working the land, passing down knowledge generation to generation.

-We are lucky enough to have so many incredibly inspiring female farmers as part of the Pipers Farm family, who are providing an important backbone to work and family life on the farm.
+We are lucky enough to have so many incredibly inspiring female farmers as part of the Pipers Farm family, who are not only at the forefront of the work on their farms, but in addition are providing an important backbone to family life.

-"I'm inspired by so many of the women I have met through Pipers Farm.
-From wives and mother's who somehow manage to juggle nurturing a busy thriving farm as well as supporting their families at every step.
-To great female chefs who have taken the reigns in the kitchen, changing the traditional male orientated dynamic and bringing fresh innovative ideas."
+Abby goes on to explain "I'm inspired by so many of the women I have met through Pipers Farm.
+From my amazing team mates, who are talented beyond belief, to the many great female chefs who have taken the reigns in the kitchen, changing the traditional male orientated dynamic and bringing fresh innovative ideas.